ATLAS.ti is one of the most powerful tools for qualitative research. See below for a few of the most important features of the software.

-ATLAS.ti offers absolute state-of-the art multimedia processing.
-Frame-level and wave previews make coding audio and video material a joy; images can be fully coded in every detail and segments even be moved and re-sized.
+ATLAS.ti offers state-of-the art multimedia processing.
+Frame-level and wave previews make coding audio and video material a joy; images can be fully coded in every detail and segments can even be moved and re-sized.

 Audio and Video documents